- Address existing concerns

-When the client has achieved his or her goals, the client and music therapist will discuss new options: the client may choose to set new, more challenging goals for great progress; the client may wish to use new-found strengths to address other concerns; or the client may wish to discontinue music therapy services.
+When the client has achieved his or her goals, the client and music therapist will discuss new options such as: 1) setting new, more challenging goals; 2) use new-found strengths to address other concerns; or 3) discontinue music therapy services.

 The client and music therapist work together to determine long-term goals.
 To meet these goals, the music therapist develops an individualized treatment plan with short-term objectives.
 Goals are non-musical, meaning that skills learned in sessions are transferable to the real world.